Jungmo/birdnest/README.md

 # Bird nest image classification with Tensorflow for practice.

-Image classification using cNN, softmax, and whatnot.
+Image classification using cNN, softmax...

 ## Practice
 * How to apply tensorflow to a project?